CyrusKashef/BK_Randomizer/README.txt

 * Item Capacity Warning: I'm not sure if the game will break if you set the After Cheato value to a value smaller than the Before Cheato value.
 Please be weary.
 * Note Limit Warning: The player can only collect 127 notes in a world while still being able to leave the game file with the game saving properly.
 If a player collects over 127 notes and either game overs, save and quits, or turns off the console, the note count will be the remainder of their total notes divided by 128.
 Save states are recommended for emulator.
 ##### Jinjos, 1-Ups, & Misc Objects
+* Random Jinjo Colors: Jinjos can have any random hex color combination.
 * Include Abnormalities: Some areas have Eggs and Feathers that aren't formatted like regular Eggs and Feathers, so they can be swapped with this category if checked.
 * Starting Life Count: Can be set anywhere from 0 to "technically 255", but I'm not sure what happens if you overflow the value, so please just make it max of 100.